lcamichigan/active-chapter-bylaws/README.md

-The House Manager upon his appointment to office will draft a document, which is written and posted, stating the policies, duties and penalties pertaining to house cleaning to be approved by majority vote at the second chapter meeting
+The House Manager upon his appointment to office will draft a document, which is written and posted, stating the policies, duties and penalties pertaining to house cleaning to be approved by majority vote at the second chapter meeting.

 ### Sec.
 5. Parking